Nissl/course_3_notes/git_tutorial.md

 This ability is very transformative!
 Don't have to worry about giving access to the project to people.
 Give the other people the ability to issue pull requests.

 Can have a debate on changes - fires a message back to author of pull request.
+Ocean of GUI choices.
+Why show the command line?
+When you transition to a GUI, very easy because you know what's below the GUI.
+What is a push doing, or a clone?
+We know the answer to that now.

+(Look at Windows)